 As a Financial Services executive, specialized in global capital markets, Mr Williams has extensive experience in Cash and Derivatives products in multiple asset classes, Infrastructure Financing, Provincial & Federal Liability Management, and Mortgage Finance Companies (MFC) Financing and Hedging of Securitized Product.

 Mr. Williams is also committed to community engagement, in particular in the area of diversity and inclusion efforts.
 He serves on leadership boards for various organizations, including 100Strong Foundation.
 Ray is also a vocal advocate for diversity in the workplace and is a Founding past president and member of the Canadian Association of Urban Financial Professionals (CAUFP).
-He is also a graduate of the Culinary Arts programme (2011).
+He is also a graduate of the Culinary Arts program (2011).
 He is also one of the co-founders of the Black Opportunity Fund and the current Chair.